zafrirron/Dashboard-Boilerplate/README.md

     ```bash
     docker-compose up --build
     ```

 5. **Check for errors**
-   Check for any console or frontend erros and help by opening repository issues
+   Check for any console or frontend errors (report then to repository issues section)

 6. **Accessing the App**:
     - The frontend will be available at `http://localhost:3000`.
     - The backend API will be available at `http://localhost:5000`.
+    - Strapi will be available at `http://localhost:1337`.
     - Swagger documentation will be available at `http://localhost:5000/api-docs`.
     - PGAdmin db management frontend will be available at `http://localhost:5050/browser`.

 ---

 ## Project Folder Structure